-- 8. This project will be developed through a transparent and inclusive multi-stakeholder process following the high-level governance structure described in this section.
-The SBTi will act as convening agent, drafting lead and project manager in this process. - 9.
-The Automotive Standard project will be supported by the following bodies in SBTi's governance: - Project Team: This team includes staff from the SBTi and is accountable to the SBTi's Executive Leadership Team (ELT) for project delivery. - Expert Advisory Group (EAG): This is an advisory group of volunteer experts, who could be independent or work for organizations that are relevant to the named project, set up to provide advice and input during the development of thematic or project-specific resources, and to bring an informed perspective from a stakeholder or interest group. - Executive Leadership Team (ELT): The ELT is responsible for designing and overseeing implementation of the SBTi's overall strategy, making day-to-day decisions for the initiative, and providing guidance and quality control.
-The Chief Technical Officer oversees and is accountable for the SBTi's technical developments. - Technical Council (TC): The SBTi TC is an independent deliberation and technical decision-making body, with delegated authority from the Board, to review and approve SBTi standards and other normative documentation, according to the Standard Operating Procedure for Development of SBTi Standards, and exclusively in the public interest. - Board of Trustees: The Board approves SBTi strategy and work plan, appoints and oversees the TC, and adopts standards and other major technical decisions following deliberation from the TC. - The SBTi may also consult with its Technical Advisory Group (TAG) and Scientific Advisory Group (SAG): - Technical Advisory Group (TAG): This is a group of volunteer expert advisors from business, academia, government, non-profit and multilateral organizations.
+8. This project will be developed through a transparent and inclusive multi-stakeholder process following the high-level governance structure described in this section.
+The SBTi will act as the convening agent, drafting lead and project manager in this process.

+- 9. The FINZ project will be supported by the following bodies in SBTi's governance: - Project Team: This team includes staff from the SBTi Secretariat and is accountable to the SBTi's Executive Leadership Team (ELT) for project delivery. - Expert Advisory Group (EAG): This is an advisory group of volunteer experts, who could be independent or work for organizations that are relevant to the project, set up to provide advice and input during the development of thematic or project-specific resources and to bring an informed perspective from a stakeholder or interest group. - Executive Leadership Team (ELT): The ELT is responsible for designing and overseeing implementation of the SBTi's overall strategy, making day-to-day decisions for the initiative, and providing guidance and quality control.
+The Chief Technical Officer oversees and is accountable for the SBTi's technical developments. - Technical Council (TC): The SBTi TC is an independent deliberation and technical decision-making body, with delegated authority from the Board, to review and approve SBTi standards and other normative documentation, according to the Standard Operating Procedure for Development of SBTi Standards, and exclusively in the public interest. - Board of Trustees: The Board approves SBTi strategy and work plan, appoints and oversees the TC, and adopts standards and other major technical decisions following deliberation from the TC. - The SBTi may also consult with the SBTi's Technical Advisory Group and Scientific Advisory Group: - Technical Advisory Group (TAG): This is a group of volunteer expert advisors from business, academia, government, non-profit and multilateral organizations.
 They provide expert advice from a practitioner's perspective throughout the development or revision of SBTi technical outputs (e.g. standards, guidance documents, etc.) for which a project-specific EAG has not been created. - Scientific Advisory Group (SAG): This is a group of volunteer expert advisors in climate change mitigation from the scientific community.
-They provide expert advice from a scientific perspective throughout the development or revision of the SBTi research papers, standards, methods and pathways. - 10.
-The SBTi may also consult and engage with wider stakeholders through public consultation and other engagement mechanisms. - 11.
+They provide expert advice from a scientific perspective throughout the development or revision of research papers, SBTi standards, methods and pathways. - 10.
+The EAG may be broken down into sub-EAGs to focus on individual elements of the standard as appropriate. - 11.
+The SBTi may also consult and engage with wider stakeholders through public consultation and other engagement mechanisms. - 12.
 The SBTi's technical governance structure is detailed on the SBTi website.